-Prerequisite: MATH1505 6.0

-Course Credit Exclusions: CSE1530 3.0, CSE1560 3.0
+Prerequisite: MATH1505 6.00 Course Credit Exclusions: CSE1541 3.00, CSE1560 3.00

-CSE 1710 3.0 Programming for Digital Media
+CSE 1710 3.00 Programming for Digital Media

 The course lays the conceptual foundation for the development and implementation of Digital Media artefacts and introduces some of the core concepts of Digital Media, including the computing and cultural layers of media, and the notion of cultural logic (Media Theory).
 Topics include programming constructs, data types and control structures; the object oriented concepts of modularity and encapsulation; integration of sound, video, and other media; networking constructs (HTTP connections); and the interrelationships among languages such as Processing, Java, and other Digital Media tools (such as Macromedia Director and Python).
-Three lecture hours and weekly laboratory sessions.
+Three lecture hours and weekly 90minute-long laboratory sessions.
 The laboratory sessions form an integral part of the lectures and may cover examinable material that is not covered in class.